javidjamae/ai-portfolio/README.md

 # Non-AI work

 I have extensive experience building SaaS and consumer Web products using Javascript / React:
-- I architected and led the development of the [primary acquisition flow](https://start.freedomfinancialnetwork.com/) for Achieve (formerly known as Freedom Financial Network).
+- I architected and led the development of the [primary acquisition flow](https://start.freedomfinancialnetwork.com/) for Achieve (formerly known as Freedom Financial Network) entirely in React / Javascript.
-- I was Head of Engineering at [Postman](https://www.postman.com), where I led six teams developing numerous product features
+- I was Head of Engineering at [Postman](https://www.postman.com), where I led six teams developing numerous product features using React / Javascript.